sukhwankang/sukhwankang.github.io/_posts/2025-01-10-UVMPractice-1.md

 </div>

-#### **Next step**
+#### **What's Next**
-The next step is to enhance the testbench by first incorporating UVM sequences, drivers, and monitors to achieve a more structured verification.
+The next is to enhance the testbench by first incorporating UVM sequences, drivers, and monitors to achieve a more structured verification.

 ---